 911 operator testing is a very competitive process involving several screening tests that are designed to measure your capabilities.

 These are some of the most popular testing components used by 911 communication centers:

 - Typing tests.
 Typing speed is an important criterion in hiring because all 911 dispatchers are required to type their notes while talking with callers.
 Many recruiters also use online typing tests to check your speed before interviewing you or inviting you for a formal typing test at the dispatch center.

 - Oral exams.
 An oral exam will consist of several different case studies and scenarios that you will need to solve.
 They will test your common sense, ability to use the information provided, critical thinking skills, and problem-solving abilities.

 - Simulation tests.
 A simulation test will usually consist of an audio recording that you will need to listen to and comprehend, then act accordingly by transferring or dispatching the right call.

 - Written tests.
-Most 911 dispatch centers use written tests—either multiple choice or true/false type questions—to assess your problem-solving skills, critical thinking ability, understanding different call types, and general knowledge.
+Most 911 dispatch centers use written tests—either multiple choice or true/false type questions—to assess your problem-solving skills, critical thinking ability, understanding of different call types, and general knowledge.

 Recommended Skills For 911 Operators

 Learning how to become a 911 operator is not an easy task.
 If you want to do well, these are some of the most essential skills you will need: